BrightnessTools/Brightify/README.md

 ##  Acknowledgments

 Developed as part of research at Laboratory of Qauntum Magnetism (LQM), EPFL, Lausanne, Switzerland.
-Supported by the **European Union’s Horizon 2020** research and innovation programme under the **Marie Skłodowska-Curie grant** agreement No. 754354.
+Supported by the **European Union’s Horizon 2020** research and innovation programme under the **Marie Skłodowska-Curie grant** agreement No. 754354 and No. 101034266.